VantageSoftware/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

 If you need to reference this package to override EF Core's design-time behavior, you can update update PackageReference item metadata in your project.
-If the package is being referenced transitively via Microsoft.EntityFrameworkCore.Tools, you will need to add an explicit PackageReference to the package to change its metadata.

 ``` xml
 <PackageReference Include="Microsoft.EntityFrameworkCore.Design" Version="3.0.0">